 Researchers at Elon University and the Pew Internet Project canvassed technology innovators, entrepreneurs and analysts, digital professionals, and the highly engaged public, asking them to assess today's trends and imagine what may evolve.
 They were offered a series of questions and encouraged to elaborate in written responses.

-Report released August 6, 2014: This survey question asks respondents to share their answer to the following: Self-driving cars, intelligent digital agents that can act for you, and robots are advancing rapidly.
+Report released August 6, 2014: This survey question asked respondents to share their answer to the following: Self-driving cars, intelligent digital agents that can act for you, and robots are advancing rapidly.
 Will networked, automated, artificial intelligence (AI) applications and robotic devices have displaced more jobs than they have created by 2025?
 Describe your expectation about the degree to which robots, digital agents, and AI tools will have disrupted white collar and blue collar jobs by 2025 and the social consequences emerging from that.

-Report released July 3, 2014: This survey question asks respondents to share their answer to the following: By 2025, will there be significant changes for the worse and hindrances to the ways in which people get and share content online compared with the way globally networked people can operate online today?
+Report released July 3, 2014: This survey question asked respondents to share their answer to the following: By 2025, will there be significant changes for the worse and hindrances to the ways in which people get and share content online compared with the way globally networked people can operate online today?
 Describe what you believe are the most serious threats to the most effective accessing and sharing of content on the Internet.
 What steps are necessary to block changes that would limit people's optimal future capabilities in using the Internet?

 Report released May 14, 2014: This survey question asked respondents to share their answer to the following: As billions of devices, artifacts, and accessories are networked, will the Internet of Things have widespread and beneficial effects on the everyday lives of the public by 2025?
 Describe the evolution of embedded devices, "wearables," and "scannables" by 2025 - where will commercial and social applications of the Internet of Things most commonly and vividly be felt?
 What social and political difficulties will accompany its rise?